pythonanywhere/help_pages/articles/SSHTunnelling.md

 However, you'd then need to configure your MySQL client to use this other port, as this is not the default for MySQL.

+###Accessing MySQL in Your Local Python Scripts

+If you have setup the manual ssh tunnelling described above, then you can also access the remote PythonAnywhere MySQl from the same port as well.
+However, if you had chose the first way (configuring MySQL Workbench), then you will also need a way to ssh tunnel for your python scripts.
+Check out [this](https://pypi.python.org/pypi/sshtunnel) python library.

 Thanks to Cartroo for this great guide